lakshmithamatam/lakshmi/Building-EWS-JAVA-API.md

 After the installation you can navigate to your local repository via cmd and run `mvn clean install`.
 This will validate the available unit-tests und build all necessary jars which afterwards may be found @ `PROJECT_ROOT\target`.

 ## Building with GnuPG _(for Project Team)_
 _ews-java-api_ also supports the use of signing artifacts with GnuPG using the [maven-gpg-plugin](https://maven.apache.org/plugins/maven-gpg-plugin).
-If you want to know how to setup your environment you can find an introducion at the [sonatype-blog](http://blog.sonatype.com/2010/01/how-to-generate-pgp-signatures-with-maven/#.VQ2YW46G9zs).
+If you want to know how to setup your environment you can find an introduction at the [sonatype-blog](http://blog.sonatype.com/2010/01/how-to-generate-pgp-signatures-with-maven/#.VQ2YW46G9zs).
 For building _ews-java-api_ specify the passphrase for your private key on the command line by adding the parameter `-Dgpg.passphrase=EnterPassphraseHere`.
 For example:
 * `mvn clean install -Dgpg.passphrase=EnterPassphraseHere` or
 * `mvn clean deploy -Dgpg.passphrase=EnterPassphraseHere`